upspin/upspin/doc/overview.md

 It is presented by the same server and constructed automatically, and cheaply, by building a secondary tree of historical roots of the user's tree, named by date.
-It is identified by the suffix `+snapsho`t attached to the user name.
+It is identified by the suffix `+snapshot` attached to the user name.

 For example, `ann@example.com` would be able to access her tree from December 3, 2016 through the Upspin tree rooted at